john-yohan-park/Instagram_Unfollower/README.md

 - `cd` into `Instagram_Unfollower` directory
 - type `python3 ig_unfollower.py 'USERNAME' 'PASSWORD'` in Terminal
     - For example, `python3 ig_unfollower.py 'lebronjames' 'imisskyrie'`
-    - If your username and/or password contain spaces, '&', '[', '\', or any other special characters that throw off command line arguments, put single (or double) quotes around your username and/or password
+    - If your username and/or password contain `spaces`, `&`, `[`, `\`, or any other special characters that throw off command line arguments, put single (or double) quotes around your username and/or password
     - Else, you don't have to :)
 - list of unfollowers unfollowed is capped at 100
 - feel free to update your whitelist in `python3 ig_unfollower.py` line 24 as needed